Parent page: Preparing Your Design for Manufacture

 The SPN tile includes detailed information about the part and its availability.

-Properties panel Order price, red if 0 (meaning no stock or no unit price)
+- Order price (Unit Price * Order Quantity), red if 0 (meaning no stock or no unit price)

 Ranking the Suppliers